 Refrigerator Storage: Store in a glass jar or other airtight container in the refrigerator for up to 3 weeks.
 Remove from refrigerator half hour before serving.
 This allows it to come to room temperature since the olive oil may solidify.
 To prolong the life of the chimichurri, you can drizzle more olive oil on top before placing back in the refrigerator.

-Freezing: Chimichurri can be frozen in ice cube trays and then once frozen, store frozen cubes in a tightly sealing freezer bag for up to 3 months.
+Freezing: Chimichurri can be frozen in ice cube trays.
+Once frozen, store frozen cubes in a tightly sealing freezer bag for up to 3 months.
 Remove as much of the air from the bag as possible to prevent freezer burn and make it last longer.

 Recipe Notes:

 Drizzle the olive oil: You may be tempted to just add the olive oil to the blender with everything else but please don’t!
-Drizzle it in after for the best texture in this and other oil-based sauces, otherwise the blending will cause the oil to become frothy.
+Drizzle it in while stirring for the best texture in this and other oil-based sauces.
+Blending will cause the oil to become frothy.

 To use as a marinade: Marinade meat in chimichurri for at least 2 hours, preferably overnight for chicken, steak, or pork.
 Seafood and vegetables should be marinated for under 1 hour before cooking as desired.
 When using as a marinade, I typically double the sauce and reserve half to serve alongside.